 The road to Đa Lat from Nam Cat Tien is a sight to behold.
 Head up the imaginatively named DT725, which does no justice to the glorious landscape continuously changing as you experience its spectacular twists and turns.
 Thanks to the great condition it is in, cruising along this road is a lot faster-paced than others, allowing you to up the ante for a thrilling ride.
 Try not to lose your concentration when it comes to those winding bends — the beautiful scenery can be distracting.

 Da Lat to Nha Trang

-The DT652 is a favourite route among locals, connecting two popular travel destinations that seem a world apart: slow-paced, cool Đà Lạt in the mountains, and hot, buzzing Nha Trang on the coast.
+The DT652 is a favorite route among locals, connecting two popular travel destinations that seem a world apart: slow-paced, cool Đà Lạt in the mountains, and hot buzzing Nha Trang on the coast.
 The pass takes around five hours to complete, with twists through mountains and forests on each side.
 You’ll find awesome pitstops along the way to get some food or coffee.

 Khe Sanh – Phong Nha

 Take enormous ascents and descents and combine them with twists and turns, bursts of open straits, and breathtaking views, and you have the road from Khe Sanh to Phong Nha.
 It’s hard not to stop every five minutes and pull out your camera on this scenic journey.
 As drivers near Phong Nha, they follow rivers and cross through farmlands.
 Then, the turquoise lakes of Phong Nha-Ke Bang National Park come into view, raw and untouched, with plenty of opportunities to get off the beaten track.